 Previous Blog

 Want to visit Pompeii?
-Check out our 2 hours private guided tour.
+Check out our private guided tour.
 You learn everything there is to know about this magnificent place near Naples.

-Pompeii
+About Pompeii

-A few weeks ago we visited the excavations of Pompeii, about 25km from the city of Naples.
+A few weeks ago, we visited the excavations of Pompeii, about 25km from the city of Naples.
 Pompeii is a UNESCO World Heritage Site and one of the most visited tourist locations in Italy.
 And we completely understand why.
-The Mount Vesuvius smothered the Roman city in its great eruption, as a result burying the 11.000 inhabitants under tons of ash.
+Mount Vesuvius smothered the Roman city in its great eruption, as a result burying the 11.000 inhabitants under tons of ash.
 The city remained frozen in time until a Spanish engineer discovered the town in 1748.

 “The buildings, art, artefacts and the forever frozen